 The tools used for the testing will be updated periodically to ensure that recently discovered vulnerabilities are included in any testing.
-Testing of computer systems must be performed regularly to ensure that no major vulnerabilities have been introduced into the environment.
-The frequency of tests will be determined by the Computer Information Security Committee taking into account the level of previously detected computer system vulnerabilities.
+Testing of computer systems must be performed

 Penetration and intrusion testing must only be performed by Information Technology Staff or by a third-party vendor authorized to perform penetration and intrusion testing by the CIO.